-- Check that the signs and symptoms they are questioning fit into the categories of abuse in the policy - Consult with the Safeguarding Officer: Linda Strudwick or, in her absence the Board member with responsibility for Safeguarding; Jeremy Richardson - Make decisions together as to: - Continue to observe, monitor and record - Act instantly as signs and symptoms are clear enough for action to be taken - The Safeguarding Officer will telephone the designated Safeguarding Board to report the suspected abuse (telephone numbers below).
+- Check that the signs and symptoms they are questioning fit into the categories of abuse in the policy - Consult with the Safeguarding Officer: Tony Macaluso or, in his absence the Board member with responsibility for Safeguarding, Jeremy Richardson who will make decisions together as to: - Continue to observe, monitor and record - Act instantly as signs and symptoms are clear enough for action to be taken - The Safeguarding Officer shall telephone the designated Safeguarding Board and gather information using the Leeds Safeguarding Partnership 'Contact Form' to report the suspected abuse (telephone numbers below).
 The Safeguarding Board will then co-ordinate further action at that level. - The Safeguarding Officer will co-ordinate the preparation of reports and arrange representation at any case conference that may follow.